bigmlcom/python/docs/local_resources.rst

     local_dataset = Dataset(dataset)

-As you can see, the ``query_string`` used to retrieve the model is ``limit=-1``, which avoids the pagination of fields that is used by default and includes them all at once.
+As you can see, the ``query_string`` used to retrieve the dataset is ``limit=-1``, which avoids the pagination of fields that is used by default and includes them all at once.
 These details are already taken care of in the two previous examples, where the dataset ID is used as argument.

-You can also build a local dataset from a model previously retrieved and stored in a JSON file:
+You can also build a local dataset from a dataset previously retrieved and stored in a JSON file:

 .. code-block:: python

     from bigml.dataset import Dataset
     local_dataset = Dataset('./my_dataset.json')

+Adding new properties to an existing dataset is achieved by defining some expressions based on the fields of a previously existing origin dataset.
+The expressions are written using the ``Flatline`` language.
+These transformations are stored in a ``new_fields`` attribute and the ``Dataset`` object will store them, if available.
-If the dataset was created using a ``new_fields`` attribute, which stores the  ``Flatline`` expressions used to define new output fields, the ``Dataset`` object will store these expressions.
-The information can be used to reproduce the process on new inputs.
+That information can be used to reproduce the same transformations using new inputs.
 Of course, the fields in the input data to be transformed are expected to match the fields structure of the dataset that was used as origin to create the present one.

 .. code-block:: python